-3.3 Using the Studio-series interfaces with Popular Audio Applications
+3 Connecting to a Computer 3.3 Using the Studio-series int

 - 6. You will be asked if you'd like to relaunch Logic.
 Click "try (re)launch." - 7.
 Your Studio-series interface features custom I/O labels for faster work flow.
 To enable these labels for use in Logic, go to Options | Audio | I/O Labels. - 8.
 The second column in the pop-up window will be named "Provided by Driver."
 Activate each of these labels for your Studioseries interface.
 When you are done, close this window. - 9.
 You are now ready to use your Studio-series interface.